 Live Casino Promotions: Live dealers are really the new way to play table games online, and live casino promos let you play these games with free chips on the house, or with surprise prizes thrown in.
 For example, there might be a card for a mystery prize added to the deck in a game of Blackjack, or every time the ball lands on 7 on a Roulette wheel, everyone gets an extra cash prize.
 Things can get pretty creative here.

 Cashback: Perhaps the more down-to-earth approach to gaming.
-You get back a percentage of your losses as free chips with cashback programmes.
+You get back a percentage of your losses as free chips or bonus with cashback programmes.

 Referral: Like where you play?
 Then bring a friend in and you’ll get an extra reward.

 Comp Points / VIP Club: Sort of like air miles.
 You will collect points for every bet you make, and with enough points you can move up levels, unlock extra prizes, get exclusive invitations to tournaments as well as to real-world events like sporting championships, the theatre and so on.
 Practically every casino has a VIP reward programme, and depending on your level, you might even get a personal account manager who’ll craft some tailor-made offers for you.

 A wagering requirement, aka a playthrough requirement, is the amount you have to bet in real money before you can withdraw any winnings you had while playing with a bonus.
 It is found in the promotion’s terms and conditions and is perhaps the most important part of any bonus as they define how good the deal really is.
 Yet it is also one of most poorly understood concepts, so here’s a straightforward explanation with some examples.